deepbag/react-grid-x/README.md

-# 🚧 **Under Development** 🚧

-> This library is currently under development.
-We are actively working on adding new features and improving the overall functionality.
-Stay tuned for future updates!
-You can report bugs or request features by creating an issue in the [GitHub repository](https://github.com/deepbag/react-grid-x/issues).

----

-# @deepbag/react-grid-x

 `@deepbag/react-grid-x` is a customizable and flexible React table component that supports pagination, sorting (client-side and server-side), dynamic rendering of table data, and customizable column rendering.
 It provides an easy-to-use interface for displaying tabular data with configurable columns, pagination, sorting, and styling.

 ## Features